Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Mode Coupling in Random Waveguides

 However, one can formally show using the diffusion approximation theorem proved in \cite{book} that the coupling between right-going propagating modes and left-going propagating modes involves coefficients of the form

 while the coupling between two right-going propagating modes or two left-going propagating modes involves coefficients of the form

-$\forall (j,l) \in \big\{1,\dots,\N{}\big\}^2$, and where $R_{jl}\in L^1(\mathbb{R})$ is defined by \eqref{formuleR}.
-Consequently, in our context if we forget these technical problems, according to \cite{book, papa} the forward scattering approximation should be valid in the asymptotic $\e\to 0$ under the following assumption, which means that the Fourier transform of its $u$-autocorrelation function possesses a cut-off wavenumber. \begin{assumption} where $R_{jl}\in L^1(\mathbb{R})$ are defined by \eqref{formuleR}. \end{assumption} As a result, under these assumption, there is no mode coupling between the right-going and left-going propagating modes, but there is still coupling between the right-going propagating modes which is described in Section \ref{coupledprocP2}.
-Let us remark that the continuous part $(0,\ko{})$ of the spectrum corresponding to the radiating modes, plays no role in the previous assumption.
+for all $(j,l) \in \big\{1,\dots,\N{}\big\}^2$, and where $R_s,R_b\in L^1(\mathbb{R})$ are the autocorrelations function of $V_s$ and $V_b$ (see \eqref{formuleI}).
+Consequently, in our context if we forget these technical problems, according to \cite{book, papa} the forward scattering approximation should be valid in the asymptotic $\e\to 0$ under the following assumption, meaning that the Fourier transform of its $u$-autocorrelation function possesses a cut-off wavenumber. \begin{assumption} For all $(j,l) \in \big\{1,\dots,\N{}\big\}^2$,

+\end{assumption} As a result, under these assumptions, there is no effective mode coupling between the right-going and left-going propagating modes, but there is still coupling between the right-going propagating modes which is described in Section \ref{coupledprocP2}.
+Let us remark that the continuous part $(0,\ko{})$ of the spectrum corresponding to the radiating modes play no role in the previous assumption.
 The reason is that the radiating modes and the evanescent modes play no role in the coupling mechanism between the right- and left-going modes as it has been shown in \cite{gomez2,gomez3}.

-Consequently, according to the forward scattering approximation we only consider in what follows the simplified version of the forward coupled mode equation \eqref{fullcoupledeq1} and \eqref{fullcoupledeq2}:
+Consequently, according to the forward scattering approximation we only consider the simplified version of the forward coupled mode equation \eqref{fullcoupledeq1} and \eqref{fullcoupledeq2}: